Raven Rock Mountain Complex: Underground communications center

 The planned deep underground communications center was identified in the original 1950 federal petition to seize the Beard Lot, a 1500 ft, 1 mi hill located at Fountaindale and extending east and south along the Waynesboro-Emmitsburg road, The "Declaration of Taking" for United States of America v.
 1,100 Acres of Land was filed at the Adams County courthouse on 23 January 1951, and made the government the official owner of the 280 acre-acre tract seized from four properties (17 total properties had been requested by 15 February—some only for temporary use).
 South of and above the Carson service station on the Sunshine trail, bulldozers began work on 19 January 1951; by 3 February a roadway to the site had been leveled behind a farmhouse; and by 24 February underground work had commenced (40 men working "normally" on that date were only performing above-ground construction).
 By 26 May the Army had named the landform Raven Rock Mountain ("Raven Rock" is a pillar landform to the north along the mountain range) and listed its elevation as 1527 ft.

-By 20 October 1951, there had been two deaths: one, Roland P. Kelly, of PenMar, MD, due to premature dynamite detonation in the Beard Lot tunnel, and a power shovel operator from Phillipsburg named Leroy Fleagle who suffered crushing injuries.
+By 20 October 1951, there had been two deaths: one, Roland P. Kelly, of PenMar, MD, due to premature dynamite detonation in the Beard Lot tunnel, and a power shovel operator from Emmitsburg, MD named Leroy Fleagle who suffered crushing injuries.
 The S. A. Healy Company was working on the alternate Pentagon in November 1951, when the government announced a defense appropriations cutback that would affect the project.
 On 16 January 1952, the government indicated that when completed, the bunker would have a standby group of approximately 100 personnel.
 Because of construction damage to the Sunshine Trail, the US said it would rebuild the trail in any fashion the state desired.

 By 29 March 1952, more than 100 workers were striking from building additional Raven Rock housing at Camp Ritchie, which was to be a supplemental installation for the underground Pentagon at Fountaindale.
 No work was going on in the Raven Rock (Beard Lot) tunnel then.
-Local travelers having to bypass on the serpentine on the slope between Monterey and Fountaindale grew frustrated during the delay (the incomplete tunnel was derogatorily dubbed "Harry's Hole," for President Truman.)
+Local travelers having to bypass on the serpentine on the slope between Monterey and Fountaindale grew frustrated during the delay (the incomplete tunnel was derogatorily dubbed "Harry's Hole," for President Truman).
 By 7 April 1952, United Telephone Company rights of way had been secured for four tracts, including one in Cumberland Township.
-Easements for three additional private tracts were filed by the government in December 1953 (a 1954 lawsuit against the U.S. by Alfred Holt was seeking $2,000 per 1 acre for his 140 acre woodlot atop the Beard Lot [after] turning down an offer of $2,800 from the government.)
+Easements for three additional private tracts were filed by the government in December 1953 (a 1954 lawsuit against the U.S. by Alfred Holt was seeking $2,000 per 1 acre for his 140 acre woodlot atop the Beard Lot after turning down an offer of $2,800 from the government).

 A 1952 Army history disclosed Raven Rock information.
 Three underground buildings were completed in 1953, the year a guard shelter burned on the installation.
 By April 1954, "Little Pentagon" development had cost $35,000,000.